Valued rank-metric codes: A digression into rank-metric codes via Bruhat-Tits buildings

 \subsection{The Bruhat-Tits building}

 The theory of Bruhat-Tits buildings originated from the rich theory of reductive algebraic groups \cite{MR788969, MR896503, MR2320966}.
-In this paper, we focus on the building $\mathfrak{B}_d$ associated to the reductive group $\mathrm{PGL}(V)$, where $V$ is a $d$-dimensional vector space over the discretely valued field $K$.
+In this paper, we focus on the building $\mathfrak{B}_d$ associated to the reductive group $\mathrm{PGL}(V)$ (i.e. the group of linear isomorphisms of $V$ up to scaling), where $V$ is a $d$-dimensional vector space over the discretely valued field $K$.

-We call a \emph{lattice} in $K^d$ any $\Ocal_K$-submodule of $K^d$ of rank $d$.
+We call a \emph{lattice} in $V$ any $\Ocal_K$-submodule of $V$ of rank $d$.
 For a lattice $\Lambda$ in $V$, we denote by $[\Lambda] =\left\{ c \Lambda \colon c \in K^\times \right\}$ the \emph{homothety class} of $\Lambda$.
 The set of homothety classes of lattices is denoted by $\Bfrak_d^0 = \{ [\Lambda] \colon \Lambda \textrm{ is a lattice in } V \}$.
 We say that two lattice classes $[\Lambda_1], [\Lambda_2]$ are \emph{adjacent} if there exists $n \in \Z$ such that

 The \emph{Bruhat-Tits} building $\Bfrak_d$ is the infinite flag simplicial complex $\Bfrak_d$, whose set of vertices is $\Bfrak_d^0$ and whose edges are given by the adjacency relation defined above.
 The simplices in $\Bfrak_d$ are the subsets of $\Bfrak_d^0$ whose elements are pairwise adjacent.
 For a detailed treatment of buildings, we refer the reader to the book by P. Abramenko and K. Brown \cite{MR2439729}.
 The Bruhat-Tits building $\Bfrak_d$ is endowed with a notion of convexity given in the following definition.